Why do I have pain?

 Disease and ill health can only begin where there is little or no movement.
 If you never lift your arms above you head, the fluid aspects of joint material in your shoulders will become ponds.
 If you eat stodgy chemical laden white bread and other processed foods your colon will become a pond.
 If you sit down all day, your muscles become ponds.

 From the age of 5 we learn to sit 6 hours a day at a desk on a little plastic chair.
 Before that we learn from our parents how to slump in sofas.
 We come home from school and slump in chairs.
 Worse, we spend hours slumped at computers.
 Then we get desk jobs slumping all day, with constant stress tightening our muscles.
 Compounding that, we get a job miles from home, and drive in a fixed slumped position for hours each week.
-But it is still suggested that we get back pain is because nature made a mistake, and that we should walk on all fours…
+But it is still suggested that the reason we get back pain, is because nature made a mistake, and that we should walk on all fours…

 No, the reason we get back pain is because for most of our lives we sit, we are sedentary.
 Even if you do a manual job, the chances are that you went to school.
 11 years of your life were spent at a desk.
 Over the years you’ve travelled for hours on planes, trains and in cars.
 You’ve literally spent maybe years of your life watching television!